-Whipped coconut cream and I have had a love-hate relationship in the past…
+Coconut whipped cream and I have had a love-hate relationship in the past…

-It took me a few attempts to finally get it right, with the previous attempts turning into something that resembled soup 😅 Not quite the “whipped” consistency I was looking for.
+It took me a few attempts to finally get it right, with the previous trials turning into something that resembled soup, as demonstrated in this hilarious video:

-Good question.
-All you need to do is:
+To make it, all you need to do is:

 - Choose a good quality brand of coconut cream (must be full-fat).

 - Chill the can overnight in the fridge to harden slightly (chilling in the freezer doesn’t work as well).